Wediko Children's Services

-Wediko Children's Services is a non-profit organization that provides therapeutic and educational services to children with serious emotional and behavioral problems and their families.
+Wediko Children's Services was a non-profit organization that provides therapeutic and educational services to children with serious emotional and behavioral problems and their families.
 It was founded in 1934.

+In 2020, it merged with The Home for Little Wanderers and now operates as The Wediko School.

 Overview

 Wediko provides residential treatment, consultation, school-based, and home-based therapeutic services to children and families struggling with complex psychiatric profiles and disruptive behavior.
 Wediko treats children with disorders that include, but are not limited to, depression, bipolar disorder, anxiety disorder, attention deficit hyperactivity disorder (ADHD), attention deficit disorder (ADD), reactive attachment disorder (RAD), post-traumatic stress disorder (PTSD), Asperger syndrome, and nonverbal learning disorder (NLVD).

 History

-Wediko is a therapeutic summer camp for children struggling with emotional, social, and behavioral disabilities.
+The Wediko School, formerly known as Wediko Children Services, is a residential treatment program for children struggling with emotional, social, and behavioral disabilities.
 The Wediko Summer Program was started in 1934 by Dr. Robert A. Young.
 The initial goal was to provide a "fresh air" experience for children from the city whose behavior negated other summer options.
 For the next five years, the program ran at any site available for rental in Maine, New Hampshire, and Massachusetts.
 The program was suspended at the beginning of World War II and was reorganized in 1948.
 Wediko moved to the present 450 acre campus in Windsor, New Hampshire, in 1954.
 In 1980 Wediko established its School-Based Services working with students, teachers, and school personnel in schools in Boston and surrounding communities.
 In 1990 the Wediko School was started as a year-round residential program.
+In 2020, the Wediko Children Services merged with The Home for Little Wanderers.
+The Wediko School is now a program within The Home.